JordanL2/ModularCalculator/README.md

 * Functions for orbital mechanics
 * Function to convert lumens and frequency to watts
 * Parameter help info for operations, display it on parameter validation error
+* Function to convert a number into standard form

 ## Units
 * Pressure